Is Janus Henderson Global Life Science T (JAGLX) a Strong Mutual Fund Pick Right Now?

-If you have been looking for Sector - Health funds, a place to start could be Janus Henderson Global Life Science T (JAGLX).
-JAGLX holds a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.
+On the lookout for a Mutual Fund Equity Report fund?
+Starting with Janus Henderson Global Life Science T (JAGLX) is one possibility.
+JAGLX has a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on various forecasting factors like size, cost, and past performance.

 History of Fund/Manager

 Janus Fund is responsible for JAGLX, and the company is based out of Boston, MA.
-The Janus Henderson Global Life Science T made its debut in December of 1998 and JAGLX has managed to accumulate roughly $1.19 billion in assets, as of the most recently available information.
-Andrew Acker is the fund's current manager and has held that role since May of 2007.
+Janus Henderson Global Life Science T made its debut in December of 1998, and since then, JAGLX has accumulated about $1.25 billion in assets, per the most up-to-date date available.
+The fund is currently managed by Andrew Acker who has been in charge of the fund since May of 2007.

-Investors naturally seek funds with strong performance.
-This fund has delivered a 5-year annualized total return of 10.57%, and is in the top third among its category peers.
-If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 9.59%, which places it in the top third during this time-frame.
+Of course, investors look for strong performance in funds.
+JAGLX has a 5-year annualized total return of 10.26% and is in the top third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 10.38%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Over the past three years, JAGLX's standard deviation comes in at 15.07%, compared to the category average of 10.57%.
-Looking at the past 5 years, the fund's standard deviation is 16.37% compared to the category average of 10.8%.
+Over the past three years, JAGLX's standard deviation comes in at 17.02%, compared to the category average of 17.41%.
+The standard deviation of the fund over the past 5 years is 16.71% compared to the category average of 15.52%.
 This makes the fund more volatile than its peers over the past half-decade.

 Investors should not forget about beta, an important way to measure a mutual fund's risk compared to the market as a whole.
-JAGLX has a 5-year beta of 1.01, which means it is likely to be as volatile as the market average.
-Because alpha represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which is the S&P 500 in this case, one should pay attention to this metric as well.
-The fund has produced a negative alpha over the past 5 years of -0.19, which shows that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.
+JAGLX has a 5-year beta of 0.73, which means it is likely to be less volatile than the market average.
+Another factor to consider is alpha, as it reflects a portfolio's performance on a risk-adjusted basis relative to a benchmark-in this case, the S&P 500.
+The fund has produced a positive alpha over the past 5 years of 2.91, which shows that managers in this portfolio are skilled in picking securities that generate better-than-benchmark returns.

-As competition heats up in the mutual fund market, costs become increasingly important.
-Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
-Thus, taking a closer look at cost-related metrics is vital for investors.
+Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
+And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
 In terms of fees, JAGLX is a no load fund.
-It has an expense ratio of 0.92% compared to the category average of 1.28%.
-From a cost perspective, JAGLX is actually cheaper than its peers.
+It has an expense ratio of 0.91% compared to the category average of 1.29%.
+So, JAGLX is actually cheaper than its peers from a cost perspective.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report